moorepants/lpsoe-merit-and-tenure/candidate-statement-2018.rst

 University and public service amounts to approximately 10% of my work.
 This work can include committee work, leadership, community service, contributions to student welfare, professional outreach, and communications to the public.
-I have played a service roll in several internal initiatives and also extended my services to the public through talks, interviews, and workshops.
+I have played a service rol[e] in several internal initiatives and also extended my services to the public through talks, interviews, and workshops.

 Internal Service